 This coincides with communication.
 Both families absolutely MUST stay on the same page.
 I don’t mean you have to parent alike, and I don’t mean you always have to do the same routine or activities.
 What I mean is that you must communicate and keep parenting along the same guidelines.
 This is particularly important when it comes to discipline.

-You’re not just raising your son or daughter, you’re raising someone’s future spouse, parent, best friend, mentor, employee, boss, or whoever they grow up to be.
+You’re not just raising your son or daughter, you’re raising someone’s future spouse, parent, best friend, mentor, employee, boss, or whomever they grow up to be.
 And because you desire your child to develop into a productive, influential, contributing member of society, they must learn the value of discipline.
 It’s a vital tool to help mold them into a good person.

 Communicate with the other parent to talk about what kind of person you both want your child to grow into.
 How do you want to develop them into that person?
 What kind of behaviors do you agree should be reprimanded, and how?
 What misbehavior constitutes the need for corporal punishment?